lasyapan/uwuNES/README.md

 Some have useful effects that games have made use of, but I have not implemented them yet.
 This is a good page to look at the usable unofficial opcodes: [NESdev](https://www.nesdev.org/wiki/Programming_with_unofficial_opcodes)

+# Bus
+Buses are simply just wirings between components like the CPU and the memory.
+Through a bus, the CPU or PPU can read or write to/from the memory.
+Although, you don't technically need to emulate a bus, I included it because it makes the code a little easier to work with.
+Instead of writing

+The bus routes interrupts, handles read/writes/memory mapping and coordinates the PPU/CPU timings (super important).

+## Mirroring
+As mentioned before, the NES tries to be cheap.
+As a result, there are a few quirks about the system.
+Mirroring is one used to reduce the hardware needed to decode addresses.

+Mirroring refers to one address space being mapped to another.
+It happens when some address lines are ignored, leading to a not fully-decoded address.

+Ex: Attempting to access memory at, for example, $0173 is the same as accessing memory at $0973, $1173, or $1973 because memory at $0000-$07FF is mirrored at $0800-$0FFF, $1000-$17FF, and $1800-$1FFF.

 # PPU

 # APU